HSISeg/HSISeg/README.md

 Parameters to tune:

 File : type2_patch.py
-percnt_pos : Minimum percentage of total positive pixels that should be present in the patch
+A) percnt_pos : Minimum percentage of total positive pixels that should be present in the patch

 Ex: percnt_pos = 30
 For every class [1,2...n] present in the groundtooth image we try of find a patch of size k where 5% of length of image <= k <= 25% of length of image,